-In the event that the book-entry system is discontinued as described above, the requirements of the applicable Resolution will apply.
-The foregoing information concerning DTC concerning and DTC's book-entry system has been provided by DTC, and none of the District or the applicable Paying Agent take any responsibility for the accuracy thereof.
+In the event that the book-entry system is discontinued as described above, the requirements of the Resolution will apply.
+The foregoing information concerning DTC concerning and DTC's book-entry system has been provided by DTC, and none of the District, the County or the Paying Agent take any responsibility for the accuracy thereof.

-The District and the Underwriters do not give any assurances that DTC, the Participants or others will distribute payments of principal, interest or premium, if any, on the Bonds paid to DTC or its nominee as the registered owner, or will distribute any redemption notices or other notices, to the Beneficial Owners, or that they will do so on a timely basis, or that DTC will serve and act in the manner described in this Official Statement.
-Neither the District nor the Underwriters is responsible or liable for the failure of DTC or any Participant to make any payment or give any notice to a Beneficial Owner with respect to the Bonds or an error or delay relating thereto.
+The District, the County and the Underwriters do not give any assurances that DTC, the Participants or others will distribute payments of principal, interest or premium, if any, on the Bonds paid to DTC or its nominee as the registered owner, or will distribute any redemption notices or other notices, to the Beneficial Owners, or that they will do so on a timely basis, or that DTC will serve and act in the manner described in this Official Statement.
+None of the District, the County nor the Underwriters are responsible or liable for the failure of DTC or any Participant to make any payment or give any notice to a Beneficial Owner with respect to the Bonds or an error or delay relating thereto.